turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 ---
 layout: page
-title: Fetch Intro & jQuery Refresher
+title: Intro to Promises and Fetch
 length: 120 minutes
 ---